Apple announced a number of new products at its September Time Flies event, including an update to its 10.2in iPad from 2019.

 The Tab S7 screens are larger, however, with a 12.4in display on the S7+ and an 11in display on the S7.

-If a smaller 10.2in screen isn't an issue, the iPad 2020 is a no brainer – especially if you were already considering to buy the 7th generation (which you definitely should not buy new, now that the 8th gen is out).
+If a smaller 10.2in screen isn't an issue, the iPad 2020 is a no brainer – especially if you were already considering buying the 7th generation (which you definitely should not buy new, now that the 8th gen is out).
 The 8th gen iPad marries performance with a palatable price, and trade-in deals make the device even more attractive.

 See our round-up of the best tablet deals of the month, along with the best Galaxy Tab S7 range deals.
 For more Apple iPad deals see all the best offers over at our sister site Macworld UK.